MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **search**

 Specifies a search expression by which to filter view results.
-Simple keyword search expressions will filter by whether attributes begin with the keyword.
+Simple keyword search expressions filters by whether attributes begin with the keyword.
 Wildcards \* can also be included in the expression.

 ```
 {% entityview id:request.params.view, search:'John\*' %}